by Dr. R. Turchaninov and Dr. P. Novakovic

 Periostal reflex zones are painful and degenerative changes in the bone at the insertion of soft tissue.

 The white arrows indicate the direction of pressure.
 Periostal Massage (PM) is the best way to eliminate periostal reflex zones.
-If the patient exhibits pain in the areas shown in the video the practitioner should use periostal massage techniques which consist of the application of intense friction, vibration and compression on the bone.
+Suppose the patient exhibits pain in the areas shown in the video.
+In that case, the practitioner should use periostal massage techniques, including intense friction, vibration, and compression on the bone.

-However don’t include PM in the first sessions, but rather add this tool later when the tension in the piriformis muscle, as well as the symptoms of Sciatic Nerve Neuralgia, subside.
+However, don’t include PM in the first sessions; rather, add this tool later when the tension in the piriformis muscle and the symptoms of sciatic nerve neuralgia subsides.
 Add PM at the very end of the session.
 Be sure that PM strokes are applied to the bone itself.

 Category: Medical Massage